 Wildfires can throw a wrench in your weekend plans by affecting air quality, public land access, and your safety.
 However, by planning ahead properly and using the tools we provide in this article, you can still have a full outdoor adventure!

 What Is A Wildfire?

 A wildfire is an unintentional fire that burns in forests, grasslands, or any other natural environment.
 Mid summer to mid fall is known as “wildfire season” throughout most of the western US.
 This region of the US has a yearly fire season because it has large forested areas that fuel fires when conditions are extremely dry.

 What Causes A Wildfire?

 Unfortunately, nearly 85% of wildfires in the United States are caused by humans.
-This comes out to a grand total of 2.4 million acres burned per year, according to AccuWeather.
-To gain perspective on what that means, human-caused wildfires burn an area the size of Rhode Island and Delaware combined, every year on average.
-Smokey Bear says that by following proper fire safety rules, many of these fires are preventable.
+Since 2000, wildfires annually burn about 7 million acres of forest, according to the Congressional Research Service.
+To gain perspective on what that means, human-caused wildfires burn an area the size of Hawaii or Maryland, every year on average.

 Most Common Ways That People Start Wildfires

 How Can We Prevent Forest Fires?